vita-linux/linux-vita/README.md

 # linux-vita

-Your custom Arch Linux kernel with the BORE scheduler and additional patches.
+Vita-OS custom Arch Linux kernel with the BORE scheduler and additional patches.

 ## Features